 The heavy snow accompanying the cold spell has reached many provinces.
 Considering the safety of tourists, many tourist sites have been closed during the extremely cold days.

-However, the snow covered up some scenic spots with a white cloak, endowing them unusually beautiful scenery.
-The Yellow Mountain is now a holy white world where tourists are deeply impressed by the magnificent view.
-Likewise, Guilin also presents stunning landscapes in the snow world.
+However, the snow covered up some scenic spots with a white cloak, endowing them with an unusually beautiful scenery.
+The Yellow Mountain is now a wholly white world, where tourists are deeply impressed by the magnificent view.
+Likewise, Guilin also presents stunning landscapes in a snow world.